 4. In a sleep pillow – Fill a bag with equal quantities dried lavender and chamomile and keep under your pillow for a good nights sleep.

 5. A chamomile hair rinse for blondes – Make a full pot of chamomile tea as described above, but use it in the final rinse when you wash your hair.
 It will add natural golden tones to blonde hair.

 [Chamomile should be used with care if pregnant, for those with ragweed allergy, or if taking blood thinning medication.]

 Related links – chamomile and other dried flowers

 Dried chamomile is very similar in its uses to dried lavender, and works well with it.
 Check out my ten uses for dried lavender and ten ways to relax with lavender, or make lavender tea.

-Buy chamomile mixed with dried lavender loose or buy a chamomile and dried lavender bag
+You can buy chamomile mixed with dried lavender loose or buy a chamomile and dried lavender bag.